sjms00/aws-bootcamp-cruddur-2023/journal/week0.md

 - Click on `Security Credentials` and `Create Access Key`
 - Choose AWS CLI Access
 - Download the CSV with the credentials
+- Activate de MFA for the new user

 ![Create Admin user](_docs/assets/week0/Admin_user.png)